smart-facility/cognicity-reports-powertrack/README.md

 #### Twitter send parameters
 * send_enabled [true | false] - set to true to enable confirmation request tweets to be sent.
 * addTimestamp [true | false] - if true, append a timestamp to each sent tweet.
+* url_length - The length of the twitter t.co URL shortened URLs (see https://dev.twitter.com/overview/t.co ).

 #### Twitter message text
 The messages are stored in objects, where the object name is the name of the message.